bjorntsv/tempmom/README.md

 The package provides the algorithms for establishing the temporal moments of time series.
 All moments of order 2 and higher are calculated about the central time, *T*.

 An example of how to use the script is provided in the examples folder.
+For additional details of theory, implementation and use, please see the reference below.

 ## Support